MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-124-8a-Business-DevelopmentSmall-Disadvantaged-Business-Status-Determinations/subpart-A-8a-Business-Development/subjectgroup-ECFRd1e9fd1d2f2a3ac-Contractual-Assistance/section-124.515.md

 (4) The head of the procuring agency, or an official with delegated authority from the agency head, certifies that termination of the contract would severely impair attainment of the agency's program objectives or missions; or

-(5) It is necessary for the disadvantaged owners of the initial 8(a) awardee to relinquish ownership of a majority of the voting stock of the concern in order to raise equity capital, but only if -
+(5) It is necessary for the disadvantaged owners of the initial 8(a) awardee to relinquish ownership of a majority of the voting stock of the concern in order to raise equity capital, but only if—

 (i) The concern has graduated from the 8(a) BD program;